 Note: I haven’t tried flushing the toilet before this has fully dissolved, but I would not suggest trying it (I’m thinking that kind of pressure in pipes isn’t the best idea!)

-- Mix the baking soda and citric acid in a glass bowl.
-I suggest wearing a mask and some latex gloves for this to protect your skin and eyes).
+- In a glass bowl, mix together the baking soda and citric acid in a glass bowl.
+I suggest wearing a mask and some latex gloves for this to protect your skin and eyes.

 - Add the essential oils and continue mixing.

-- Let dry overnight and carefully place in an airtight container like a jar or a gallon zip lock bag and use as needed.
+- Let the fizzies dry overnight and carefully place in an airtight container to use as needed.

 What do you use to clean your bathroom?
 Ever came up a recipe randomly like this?